-7. Commitments and contingencies:
+6. Commitments and contingencies:

 The Organization has an operating lease to lease space in two Payne Avenue buildings.
-The initial term of the lease is for five years expiring July 30, 2019, and includes two five-year renewal options.
+The initial term of the lease is for five years expiring July 31, 2019, and includes two five-year renewal options.
 During the initial term of the lease, rent is payable in equal monthly payments of \$12,416.
+Subsequent to year end, the lease has been extended until July 31, 2024 with rent payable in equal monthly payments of \$13,286.

 In August 2014, the Organization entered into a 63-month operating lease to lease copier equipment with minimum payments totaling \$1,584 per month.
+The Organization is currently in the process of negotiating a lease agreement to replace the expiring copier lease.

-In April 2018, the Organization entered into a 39-month operating lease to lease copier equipment on behalf of the CCAC.
-The lease requires payments totaling \$500 per month beginning July 2018.
+In April 2018, the Organization entered into a 39-month operating lease to lease copier equipment requiring payments totaling \$505 per month beginning July 2018.

-Rent expense for all operating leases totaled \$168,012 in 2018 and 2017.
+Rent expense for all operating leases totaled \$174,649 in 2019 and \$168,012 2018.

-The future minimum operating lease payments at June 30, 2018 are as follows:
+The future minimum operating lease payments at June 30, 2019 are as follows: